CAC Reader Not Working on Windows 11 — Fix

 - Identiv uTrust 3700 F — Identiv driver portal

-Download the Windows 11 compatible driver package.
+Download the Windows 11 compatible package.
 Most are under 10MB.
-Save it somewhere you’ll remember — desktop is fine for now.
+Save it somewhere obvious — the desktop is fine for now.

 Installing Through Device Manager